 is embarking on a stealth project that requires a deep understanding and experience with Numerical Weather Prediction (NWP) systems and components.
 We are developing novel techniques for gathering and assimilating weather data into real-time analysis and NWP systems.
 In addition to working with traditional data sources and modeling outputs, we’re building our own approach for integrating new measurements from proprietary data sources into weather monitoring and forecasting systems, as well as developing new forecast products using all of these data.

-As an NWP Project Scientist, you will conduct independent research and development of applications for weather forecasting, real-time weather analysis, data assimilation, and data quality control systems.
-Most of your work will be spent performing Research to Operations (R2O) by leading a team to build NWP prototypes and demos in a cloud HPC environment and then supporting and expanding those capabilities into operations.
+As a Senior Scientist on our NWP Team, you will conduct independent research and development of applications for weather forecasting, real-time weather analysis, data assimilation, and data quality control systems.
+Most of your work will be spent performing Research to Operations (R2O) to build NWP prototypes and demos in a cloud HPC environment and then supporting and expanding those capabilities into operations.
 A successful candidate will be able to identify a spectrum of solutions for a given problem, building on established successes in the field - but with a keen eye on where ClimaCell can innovate with new approaches.

 What it takes